-When God blessed us with three sons, I think He forgot to equip us with the nerves or patience we needed to actually be their parents.
+When God blessed us with three sons, I sometimes wonder if He failed to equip us with the nerves and patience to be their parents.
 But in His own timing, He has gently reminded us that His strength is perfected in weakness.
 We find God in the waiting.
 This week, that reminder was uncomfortably real.

 It provided an ounce of relief, but Liz had already begun to call 911.
 I held my son and asked him, “What did you swallow, buddy?”

-Through his hysteria, I managed to understand, “A coin.”
+Through hysteria, I managed to understand, “A coin.”

 Life in the Waiting

 As I sat in the hospital room, watching my son toss and turn uncomfortably in his bed, I felt the real tension of waiting.
-All around me, in the busiest hospital in North Carolina, I saw thousands of people who were waiting as well.
+In addition, I saw thousands of people around me who were waiting as well.
 There were student residents waiting to become doctors, doctors waiting to retire, patients waiting on their treatments, mothers waiting to give birth, families waiting on their loved ones.
 Everyone was waiting on something.

 Unfortunately, it’s easy to relegate our faith to a Sunday worship service and a few good deeds during the week.
-We praise God with one hand raised and clinging on to everything else with a clinched fist.
+We praise God with one hand raised and cling to everything else with a clinched fist.
 But faith is about truly letting go.
-Maybe every waiting room is simply an opportunity to open both palms and truly trust Him.
+Maybe every waiting room is simply an opportunity to open both palms and trust Him exclusively.